Esri/arcgis-maps-sdk-dotnet-samples/src/Android/Xamarin.Android/Samples/Layers/PlayKmlTours/readme.md

 The sample will load the KMZ file automatically.
 When a tour is found, the _Play_ button will be enabled.
 Use _Play_ and _Pause_ to control the tour.
 When you're ready to show the tour, use the reset button to return the tour to the unplayed state.

+This sample is graphics intensive and includes audio.
+Performance may be poor on emulated and remote devices.
+Run the sample on a physical device for best performance.

 ## How it works

 1. Load the KML file and add it to a layer.
 2. Create the KML tour controller.
 Wire up the buttons to the `Play`, `Pause`, and `Reset` methods.
 3. Use an iterative method to explore the tree of KML content and finds the first KML tour.
 Once a tour is found, provide it to the KML tour controller.
 4. Enable the buttons to allow the user to play, pause, and reset the tour.

 ## Relevant API